ccallawa/alyvix_doc/README.md

 Or [download the ZIP file](https://github.com/ccallawa/alyvix_doc/archive/master.zip)

-Once the files are in place, edit the *conf.py* file to include your own information, the names of the installed extensions, and the CSS file:
+Once the files are in place, either use the included *conf.py* file, or edit it to include your own information, the names of the installed extensions, and the CSS file:

 ```
 extensions = [
     ...
     'sphinx_copybutton',       # pip install sphinx-copybutton
-    'sphinx_rtd_theme',        # pip install sphinx-rtd-theme
     'sphinx_panels',           # The panels/tabs/dropdown/link-button theme
     'iconlink'                 # Our custom theme for links with embedded icons at _ext/iconlink.py
 ]